 this a fact or an opinion?

 The narrative itself is fictional, but the scenario is based on actual

 USE THIS MYSTERY?

-Science mysteries such as "Angry Red Planet" integrate
+Science mysteries such as "The Blackout Syndrome" integrate science

-science learning within an exciting narrative.
-They have wide appeal and
+learning within an exciting narrative.
+They have wide appeal and are

 Typically a teacher will have students

-read and discuss the mystery during a class period.
-Some teachers solve
+read and discuss the mystery's first Episode during a class period.

-the mystery as a class; others allow students to solve the mystery and
+Some teachers solve the mystery as a class; others allow students to